AeroGeekDean/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 The amount of time it took to trail-n-error the different aspects of this project took up more time than I anticipated.
-As such, I now only have 1.5 days left to scramble thru project 5 before my deadline on 5/10.
-If I don't make the deadline, I'll get kicked out of the SDC program.
-Yes, this is my 2nd extension (the paid one).
-:(

 The initial computer vision portion of the project were pretty straight forward.
-What was more difficult was trying to get the implement the windowing search (of lane lines) algorithm, and making it not so fragile.
-Then after that is the temporal aspect of frame-to-frame dynamics.
+What was more difficult was trying to a good working implementation of the windowing search (of lane lines) algorithm, and making it not so fragile to the temporal aspect of frame-to-frame dynamics.
 Luckily, we could take advantage of the continuous nature of the physical world's motion, and devise methods to make the system more robust.
-I've discussed above what I've implemented.
+I've discussed the fault detection and handling that I've implemented (in the `'Line validity section'` above).

 Other improvement possibilities are:

 - utilizing **Hough transform** to find pixels that are more likely to be co-linear to improved line detection.

-- if I had more time, I would try to implement the polynomial such that the bottom of the screen is the origin of the Y-axis.
+- if I had more time, I would try to implement the polynomial such that the bottom of the screen is the zero (0.0) of the Y-axis.
 This way, the constant coefficient term would be exactly the lateral deviation.
-And the higher ordered terms might be able to map to sharpness of the turn, and possibly help with upcoming impact on trajectory planning / guidance for vehicle/tire dynamic purpose.
+And the higher ordered terms might be able to map to sharpness of the turn, and possibly help with calculating the lateral accelration associated with the upcoming road curvature, for vehicle/tire dynamic purposes.

-- possibly use some sort of **predictive-corrective dynamic filtering** (Kalman or variations there of) for tracking the lanes, to take advantage of the continuous nature of vehicle's forward motion.
+- possibly use some sort of **predictive-corrective dynamic filtering** (Kalman or variations there of) for tracking the lanes, to take advantage of the known continuous nature of vehicle's forward motion.